chm06/startup/notes.md

 ## Caddy

-No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).
+No problems worked just like it said in the instructions!
+Suprisingly easy to get the website secured.

 ## HTML